Erectile dysfunction (ED)

 Will telling them ruin the moment?

-It can be awkward to announce that you’re taking an erection pill…and doubly awkward to ask if you should take one at all.
+It can be awkward to announce that you’re taking an erection pill.
+And doubly awkward to ask if you should take one at all.
 However, some men find it difficult to say nothing because they don’t feel they’re being upfront with their date.

 To further complicate things, talking with your date about erection pills can often lead to a bigger discussion about prostate cancer.
 If you don’t feel comfortable with the person yet, this likely won’t feel very spontaneous or natural.